 The worst thing you can do is let them win.
 If you pull that product launch because they beat you to it you’re only damaging your own business.
 If you stop sharing content or ideas for fear that they will soon be sharing as their own your messing with your success.
 If you’re constantly ducking and weaving and changing direction to lose them you there is no way you can future plan.

 “When you focus on authentic brand + marketing your customers will see right through the fakers and stalkers”

 No one who is a follower of what I do is going to jump on over to a copycat or price slasher.
 If they do then they’re not my ideal customer.
-My ideal customer seeks expertise, honestly, truth, transparency and quality.
-They know how to sniff out a fakes and they’re not turned on by cheap pricing.
+My ideal customer seeks expertise, honesty, truth, transparency and quality.
+They know how to sniff out fakes and they’re not turned on by cheap pricing.